 Options vega is a part of the Greeks in options trading.
-Vega measure the rate of change in implied volatility for an options contract.
-It's a lot like how delta measures change in an options price.
-The video above goes more in depth on vega's role in options.
+Vega measures the rate of change in implied volatility for an options contract.
+It’s a lot like how delta measures change in an options price.
+Sometimes reversal rallies bring a large decline in implied volatility.
+So while you have a positive delta, the loss of vega could offset the delta gains and negatively impact your profit.
+You correctly predicted the change in direction but the Greeks took profits.

 There are many moving parts to options that can affect profit and loss potential.
 However, options trading is less expensive than trading shares.
 The reason for this is you’re paying a premium to control 100 shares instead of paying to own each share.